Donna Singer

 Donna Singer (born in 1965) is an American singer and a jazz vocalist.
 She has performed songs by classical jazz composers such as George Gershwin and Arthur Hamilton, as well as original works by her husband, pianist and composer Roy Singer.

 Donna Singer's jazz quartet participated in Uncool, an international artist-in-residence program for musicians.
 Her record label, Emerald Baby Recording Company, has released nine of her CDs: six with the Doug Richards Trio, and three with the Ranses Colon Trio.

-Personal life
+Biography

 Donna Singer was born in 1965 in the Bronx, New York City.
 She and her twin sister, Dawn, were raised in a family that listened to the music of jazz artists such as Dinah Washington, Nancy Wilson, Sammy Davis Jr., Count Basie, and Lena Horne.

 She graduated from the New York Academy of Theatrical Arts and later trained at Juilliard.
 After giving birth to her son, Christopher, in 1991, she began working as a pianist and music minister with the first Baptist church of Monticello, New York.

 In the early 1990s, she started performing with songwriter Roy Singer, whom she married in 1997.